panoramichq/docs.pano.dev/how-does-data-work.md

-# An Introduction to Data Analysis
+# An Introduction to Data Models

 ## What are Metric Tables?

 Metric tables record measurements or metrics for a specific event.
 They generally consist of metric values and dimensions that relate to entity tables where additional descriptive attributes are stored.
 Metric tables are designed to a low level of granularity, meaning they can record metrics at a very atomic level.
 You may also hear these referred to as "Fact" tables.

 #### How metrics can be stored